ahossa/ahossa/README.md

 ***
-[**Moden Music Player** 🎶](https://ahossa.github.io/moden-music-player/) check out this **Music Player** web-application that has a moden layout for the web.
+[**Moden Music Player** 🎶](https://ahossa.github.io/moden-music-player/)
+- check out this **Music Player** web-application that has a moden layout for the web like spotify

 ***
 [**LightMode-DarkMode** ☀️⛅](https://ahossa.github.io/light-dark-mode/)
-I'm a big fan of darkmode & frankly speaking, who isn't?
+- I'm a big fan of darkmode & frankly speaking, who isn't?
 So i re-created the **Light-Mode Dark-Mode** switching feature from popular webapps like youtube & facebook

 ***
 [**Animated Template** ⏳](https://ahossa.github.io/animated-template/)
-**Animations!** Who doesn't love them right?
+- **Animations!** Who doesn't love them right?
 So i created an **Animated Template Landing Page** that's modern looking & has ... you'll figure it out!
 Check out the [Readme](https://github.com/ahossa/animated-template) on how i did it!

 ***
 [**Infinite Scroll** 📜](https://ahossa.github.io/infinite-scroll-priv/)